20 Tips to Improve Your Typography Skills

 Did you know that pure black and white don’t exist in nature?
 Everything reflects subtle hints of the colours around it.

-Sure, contrast matters.
+Sure, contrast is important.
 But especially for websites, using pure black text on a white background can quickly strain the eyes.

 Design tip